 Avoid and Detect Identity Theft

 People between the ages of 18-24 are most likely to be affected by the fastest growing crime in America.
-Here are a list of 10 tips to help pretect your personal information, assests, and credit.
+Here are a list of 10 tips to help protect your personal information, assents, and credit.

 1) Protect personal information such as your full name, birth date, social security, and financial and medical account numbers.